The regularity of almost all edge ideals: Non-parabolic Betti numbers

 Thus $H_5$ is critical.
 By Lemma\til\ref{mainthmbb}, almost every $H_5$-graph is an $(s,t)$-template where $(s,t)$ is some witnessing pair of $H_5$, hence we get part (c) of the statement. \end{proof}

 \begin{theorem} For almost all graphs $G$ with $\beta_{2,5}(I_G)=0$, one has $\reg(I_G)=2$. \end{theorem}

 \begin{proof} We know that the vanishing of $\beta_{2,5}(I_G)$ implies that $G$ is in particular $\{H_2,H_5\}$-free.
 We show that almost all the $\{H_2,H_5\}$-free graphs are $(1,1)$-templates.
-Then, by Lemma\til\ref{lem:Russ}, almost all graphs with $\beta_{2,5}(I_G)$ have edge ideal $I_G$ with $\reg(I_G)=2$.
+Then, by Lemma\til\ref{lem:Russ}, almost all graphs with $\beta_{2,5}(I_G)=0$ have edge ideal $I_G$ with $\reg(I_G)=2$.

 Recall that the $(0,2)$-templates are the bipartite graphs and the $(1,1)$-templates are the split graphs.
 The number of $(0,2)$-templates, that is, bipartite graphs, is equal to the number of $(2,0)$-templates.
-By Corollary\til2.20 of\til\cite{PS92}, the number of $(1,1)$-templates is asymptotically twice the number of $(2,0)$-templates.